Lancelot de Casteau: Ouverture de cuisine

 de Casteau's book Ouverture de cuisine was published in 1604 and dedicated to Jean Curtius.
-The book is mentioned by multiple writers starting in the 18th century, but the last copy was thought to have been destroyed during the Napoleanic wars.
+The book is mentioned by multiple writers starting in the 18th century, but the last copy was thought to have been destroyed during the Napoleonic Wars.
 In 1958, a private party offered a copy to the Royal Library of Belgium, which bought it.
 This is the only known copy.

 It is the first cookbook published in French in the Low Countries, and is intermediate between medieval cuisine and the haute cuisine of the 17th century.

 It contains early recipes for whipped cream and choux pastry.